massimo-cassandro/bookmarks-temp/bookmarks/__result.md

 * What's a Method in JavaScript? <https://dmitripavlutin.com/javascript-method/>
 * Managing focus in the shadow DOM | Read the Tea Leaves <https://nolanlawson.com/2021/02/13/managing-focus-in-the-shadow-dom/>
 * How to Greatly Enhance fetch() with the Decorator Pattern <https://dmitripavlutin.com/enhance-fetch-with-decorator-pattern/>
-* Building a ‘Table Of Contents’ with active indicator using JavaScript Intersection Observers – Ben Frain <https://benfrain.com/building-a-table-of-contents-with-active-indicator-using-javascript-intersection-observers/>
 * Gentle Explanation of "this" in JavaScript <https://dmitripavlutin.com/gentle-explanation-of-this-in-javascript/>
 * Identify and Extract Pseudo-Element Selectors from built-in HTML Elements using DevTools – Bram.us <https://www.bram.us/2021/04/15/identify-and-extract-pseudo-element-selectors-from-built-in-html-elements-using-devtools/>
 * The complete guide to working with strings in modern JavaScript <https://www.baseclass.io/guides/string-handling-modern-js>